Missouri senator to contest Biden’s Electoral College win

 White House Chief of Staff Mark Meadows praised Hawley on Twitter for “unapologetically standing up for election integrity.”

-Trump was cutting short his Florida holiday vacation and returning to Washington on Thursday, one day earlier than expected, for reasons the White House didn’t explain.
+Trump is cutting short his Florida holiday vacation and returning to Washington on Thursday, one day earlier than expected, for reasons the White House didn’t explain.

 When Congress convenes to certify the Electoral College results, any lawmaker can object to a state’s votes on any grounds.
 But the objection is not taken up unless it is in writing and signed by both a member of the House and a member of the Senate.